kiminsigne-ucla/endo/README.md

 Github repo: https://github.com/kinsigne/endo

+Please do not hesitate to email me with any questions! kinsigne@ucla.edu

 ### Controls used in all datasets ###

 - Positive controls (n = 97): short synthetic promoter sequences (~50-100bp) that span a range of expression from Sri's earlier work.
 Originally n = 112, sequences removed due to incompatibility with cloning restriction sites.